adospinoiu/AWS_Employee_Information_Bank/README.md

 #1 First created a bucket in S3 that will be the database where all the objects will be stored.
 The information coming from the front-end will be an object with all the data of the employee.

 #2 After the bucket is created, ensure you grant it the right permissions so it is accessible ... i.e. public, private, etc

+#3 You also have to set-up the CORS permissions in the bucket.
+This is an ARRAY.
+This will give the permission of GET, PUT, POST, etc.

+#4 Having alot of difficulty with the AWS set-up.
+Here is a general run-down of what I have discovered and tried.